docusign/native-ios-sdk/support-files/Integration-Troubleshooting.md

 }
 ```

 Native SDK as of `v2.3.8` does not support bitcode, if your integration is dependent on **Bitcode**, do raise an [issue](https://github.com/docusign/native-ios-sdk/issues).
-The workaround for now is to have all app targets build without bitcode.
-In order to disable bitcode, client app would need to set `Enable Bitcode` under `Build Options` to `No` for each of the targets.
+The workaround, for now, is to have all app targets build without bitcode.
+To disable bitcode, the client app would need to set `Enable Bitcode` under `Build Options` to `No` for every target.

 ![Disable Bitcode for App Targets - Screenshot](disable-bitcode-app-targets.png)